wrzlbrmft/imapcopy/README.md

   * Flagged
   * Deleted
   * Draft
+* Optionally preserve user-defined flags (also known as "IMAP keywords" or "tags")
 * Optionally auto-remove invalid spaces from folder names
 * Support different folder separators for source and destination, e.g. `.` and `/`